piksels-and-lines-orchestra/plo/worklog.md

 TODO week 2 / 3
 ===============================

-* Implement event protocol also in: Inkscape [Jon] ?
+* Implement event protocol also in: Inkscape[Jon] ?
-* Set up workstation for audio/video server.
+* Set up workstation for Piksel presentation.
-* Instrument Thunderbird to be able to monitor emails?
+* Hack together a presentation tool that can be used for visual monolog / "solo" narrative.
+Maybe Pinpoint?
+* Experiment with the script interfaces in GIMP/Inkscape/Scribus for doing the same in a bit more generative way.
+* Experiment with different musical expressions/systems in SuperCollider.
+  Chord progressions, Intervals, harmonic composition.
+  Tonal/timbre changes, filter sweeps.

 Week 2: Monday, 12th
 ===============================